Opinion | Respectfully, Justice Breyer, court enlargers aren’t the problem

 In my ideal world, we would not have to worry about a thoughtful justice such as Breyer spending the rest of his days on the court.
 But that world no longer exists.

 This is why many liberals are calling on the 82-year-old justice to resign.
 They want a Democratic president, backed by a Democratic Senate, to install his replacement.
-After Garland, only a fool would believe that a Republican Senate would give a Democratic president’s appointee, no matter how moderate or qualified, a hearing.
+After Garland, only a fool (something Breyer certainly is not) would believe that a Republican Senate would give a Democratic president’s appointee, no matter how moderate or qualified, a hearing.

 The irony for Breyer is that he must quit to give his own principles a fighting chance in the future.
 I’d be sad to see him go, but not nearly as sad as I would be if Justices Elena Kagan and Sonia Sotomayor were the only liberals left on the court.